 To have a test proctored at DRS

-- Read the Accommodation Letter given to you by a student registered with DRS.
+- Read the Accommodation Letter emailed to you at the beginning of the semester.

 - Expect to receive a DRS Instructor Test Reply form from the DRS office 3 days prior to each test date.